-The mole fraction of $CO_2$ in the liquid phase is overestimated by the different approaches, as can be seen in Figure 16, with the exception of the point at the highest temperature for the results obtained with the proposed approach, which performs better than the other two approaches.
-This behavior may be explained considering that the parameters used by the thermodynamic models for the fluid phases (e.g., the binary interaction parameters, $k{ii}$ s, for the Peng-Robinson EoS) are optimized for the vapor-liquid equilibrium at conditions different from the ones at which they are in equilibrium with solid CO2.
-Though the three approaches make use of different thermodynamic models and are based on the implementation of different algorithms (Rachford-Rice method coupled to a phase stability analysis as for the proposed algorithm; Gibbs energy minimization as for the RGibbs tool; classical approach based on the isofugacity condition as for the approach adopted by Riva and Stringari), they are consistent with each other.
+The mole fraction of CO_2 in the liquid phase is overestimated by the different approaches, as can be seen in Figure 16, with the exception of the point at the highest temperature in Figure 16a as for the results obtained with the proposed approach that performs better than the other two ones.
+This behavior may be explained considering that the parameters used by the thermodynamic models for the fluid phases (e.g., the binary interaction parameters, $k{ij}s$, for the Peng Robinson EoS) are optimized for the vapor-liquid equilibrium at conditions different from the ones at which they are in equilibrium with solid CO_2 .
+Though the three approaches make use of different thermodynamic models and are based on the implementation of different algorithms (Rachford-Rice method coupled to a phase stability analysis as for the proposed algorithm; Gibbs energy minimization as for the RGibbs tool; classical approach based on the isofugacity condition as for the approach adopted by Riva and Stringari14), they are consistent with each other.
 Therefore, as also stated by the authors presenting the experimental data for the quaternary mixture, "more experimental studies are suggested to provide a full description of the system behavior as a function of temperature, pressure, and nitrogen and/or oxygen mole fraction".14

-5. CONCLUSIONS
+5. Conclusions

-This work deals with phase equilibria in the presence of solid $CO_2$ for mixtures of interest in the fields of natural gas purification and biogas/landfill gas upgrading.
-Experimental data for solid-vapor equilibria and solid-liquid-vapor equilibria available in the literature are first reviewed, reporting the type of measurements to which they refer for the $CO_2$ - $CH_4$ binary mixture, the $CO_2$ - $CH_4$ - $N_2$ ternary mixture, and the $CO_2$ - $CH_4$ - $N_2$ - $O_2$ quaternary mixture.
-Such data have been used for the validation of a thermodynamic calculation approach that allows coupling a phase stability analysis with isothermal-isobaric flash computations in multiphase systems at given temperature, pressure, and their global composition without knowing a-priori the number and the type of phases present at equilibrium.
-The algorithm can be applied to calculations of phase diagrams involving the liquid and vapor fluid phases and a solid phase, which consists of pure $CO_2$ , and will be further developed in the future to account for the presence of more phases, so to allow the application to more complex systems, such as those that may exhibit a miscibility gap and lead to liquid-liquid equilibria at certain temperature and pressure conditions.
+This work deals with phase equilibria in the presence of solid CO2 for mixtures of interest in the fields of natural gas purification and biogas/landfill gas upgrading.
+Experimental data for solid-vapor equilibria and solid-liquid-vapor equilibria available in the literature are first reviewed, reporting the type of measurements they refer to for the CO2-CH4 binary mixture, the CO2-CH4-N2 ternary mixture and the CO2-CH4-N2-O2 quaternary mixture.
+Such data have been used for the validation of a thermodynamic calculation approach that allows coupling a phase stability analysis with isothermalisobaric flash computations in multiphase systems at given temperature, pressure and their global composition without knowing a-priori the number and the type of phases present at equilibrium.
+The algorithm can be applied to calculations of phase diagrams involving the liquid and vapor fluid phases and a solid phase, which consists of pure CO_2 , and will be further developed in the future to account for the presence of more phases, so to allow the application to more complex systems, such as those that may exhibit a miscibility gap and lead to liquid-liquid equilibria at certain temperature and pressure conditions.